Life in the College

 Our School Chaplain, Canon Tony Kaunhoven takes a number of special assemblies in school every term and the dates are noted in the College calendar.

-A nutritious and hot two course school lunch is served each day in the main school Dining Room and on a rota basis, the College pupils may select from an extensive fresh salad bar.
+A nutritious and hot two course school lunch is served each day in the main school Dining Room and on a rota basis, the College students may select from an extensive fresh salad bar.
 College pupils are seated together with members of College staff.
 Before and after eating, Grace is said.

 The Dining Room is at the heart of S. Anselm’s and is always decorated for special celebration meals including Harvest, Halloween, Christmas and Easter, among others.
-The weekly roast dinner each Tuesday is also a firm favourite!
+The weekly roast lunch each Tuesday is also a firm favourite!

 Further activity sessions are timetabled at break times.
 These have included swimming, fitness, netball, hockey, cricket and football.

-All our pupils are also expected to participate in the Duke of Edinburgh award scheme at Bronze Award level, as we think this is a very important endeavour.
+All our students are also expected to participate in the Duke of Edinburgh award scheme at Bronze Award level, as we think this is a very important endeavour.
 The expedition element requires some weekend attendance and these commitments are listed in the college calendar.

 During term times optional College classes take place on a Saturday when necessary and these may include subject classes, revision sessions and exam practice and for those students sitting examinations.
 Parents are informed if these options are available.
 Duke of Edinburgh commitments are also required and these are noted in the college calendar.